tomasilluminati/FuzzX/README.md

 - Authentication support with username and password (HTTPBasicAuth).
 - Allow or disallow redirections.
 - Set a timeout for HTTP requests in seconds.
-- Check the authenticity of the SSL certificate on the server.
+- Check the SSL certificate on the server.